fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 1. Follow the steps listed under the [Bedrock install guide](https://roots.io/bedrock/docs/installing-bedrock/) but instead of cloning the Bedrock repo, clone the existing project repo.
 As for step 4, the project repo probably comes with a theme so you can skip this.
 2. Make sure you have SSH access to the remote server by following the steps under "Setting up and SSH connection to a remote server".
-3. In the terminal on your local machine, go to the root directory of the project.
+3. In the terminal on your local machine, go to the root folder of the project.
 4. Run `gem install bundler` or, if that doesnt work, `sudo gem install bundler`.
 If that fails, make sure you have Ruby installed (which you very most likely have).
 As sepcified in [the bedrock-capistrano guide](https://github.com/roots/bedrock-capistrano#requirements).
 5. Still in the root dir of your project, run `bundle install`.
 6. You should now be able to execute step 15 under "Setting up deploys on your local machine" in this guide.